 5. Have fun

 To play without fear, have fun during a game.
-Have you ever played an awesome game and realized you were having a lot of fun on the field?
+Have you ever played a fantastic game and realized you were having a lot of fun on the field?
 It’s likely you played well because you were having fun.

 When you’re having fun, you’re not putting pressure on yourself.
 You can laugh off a mistake as Ronaldo did.